Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% (all parameters have descriptions).
-The text description does not add further meaning beyond what the schema already provides, so baseline score of 3 is appropriate.
+Schema description coverage is 100%, so the parameters (tags, query, source) are fully described in the schema.
+The tool description does not add any additional parameter-level meaning, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.